Streaming Operations, Data Governance, Monitoring

 Embedded metrics: Brokers, producers, and consumers expose latency, throughput, and error metrics

-Synthetic monitoring: Test messages verify end-to-end functionality
+Synthetic monitoring: Test messages sent through the system to verify end-to-end functionality

 Alerting for Breaches